danilopeixoto/authorize/docs/index.md

 Functional tests available in the `test_cli` module validate the CLI and test the basic usability of the application.

 Pytest has the “fixture” concept that allows to reuse input objects for test routines.
-It contributes to reduce the test code, but introduces dependence on test inputs that can be hard to track.
+It contributes to minimize the test code, but introduces dependence on test inputs that can be hard to track.
 The feature was regarded as valid because the test was designed to be immutable and incremental.

 ## Distribution

-The application is distributed as a standard Python package that can be easily installed by the PIP package manager.
+The application is distributed as a standard Python package and can be easily installed by the PIP package manager.
 The setup automatically builds binaries for CLI and provides the core library for test development.

 The ability to switch between development and production environments allows for fast coding and maintains the integrity of the end product by avoiding the distribution of unnecessary dependencies.

 The package also provides a containerized version of the application.
-The isolation allows to run the application serverless.
+The isolation allows to run a serverless application.